 [5, 3, 2, 8]Let’s go over this line by line.
 I begin with an empty list as a stack, which I name “stack.”
 I could have named it anything; there is nothing special about the name.
 I only used it to illustrate that I am using the list as a stack.

-I then _push_ed the numbers 5, 3, 2, 8, 7, and 4 onto the stack, using the built-in Python append method.
-Next I _pop_ed the stack twice, which removes the last two elements from the stack, and returns them to the print function.
-Finally, I print the stack to show it’s contents, which now contain the numbers 5, 3, and 2.
+I then pushed the numbers 5, 3, 2, 8, 7, and 4 onto the stack, using the built-in Python append method.
+Next I popped the stack twice, which removes the last two elements from the stack, and returns them to the print function.
+Finally, I print the stack to show its contents, which now contain the numbers 5, 3, and 2.

 Let’s do the same thing using a list as a queue.